In the presence of absence

 “It’s not about brown man, but a very specific mechanism that has been created in many nation states.
 That’s what I’m looking at, the visual language around that.”

-Curator Miriam La Ros reflected on Ahmed’s work at the Havana Biennial, where his piece was removed from display.
+Curator Miriam La Rosa reflected on Ahmed’s work at the Havana Biennial, where his piece was removed from display.

 “What began as a moment of censorship became a generative space where absence is neither defeat nor erasure, but a mode of persistence.”